 Effects of the Transcendental Meditation Program on

-Neurophysiology, Cognitive Development, and Health in College Students
+Neurophysiology, Cognitive Development and Health in College Students

-Three hundred undergraduate and graduate students from American University and surrounding college campuses will learn the Transcendental Meditation program during the two-year project.
-The research will evaluate the health and educational outcomes of TM practice in these students, with additional focus on students with learning disorders.
+This two-year, $1.2 million, randomized-controlled-trial conducted by American University researched the effects of the Transcendental Meditation technique on three–hundred undergraduate and graduate students from American University, George Washington University, Howard University, and the University of the District of Columbia.
+The research evaluated the health and educational outcomes of TM practice in these students, with additional focus on students with learning disorders and pre-hypertension.

-American University: David Haaga, Ph.D.
-Department of Psychology
+American University: David Haaga, Ph.D., Department of Psychology

-Maharishi University of Management Research Institute: Robert Schneider, M.D.
-Sanford Nidich, Ed.D.
-Fred Travis, Ph.D.
+Maharishi University of Management Research Institute: Robert Schneider, M.D.; Sanford Nidich, Ed.D.; Fred Travis, Ph.D.

 International Journal of Psychophysiology 71(2): 170-176, 2009